archandupatla/Evolent-Health-Contact-Form/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Functionality

+The form has five fields firstname, lastname, email, phone and status with custom validations which checks duplicate email and phone number.
+Contacts can be edited and deleted by clicking on the pencil icon and the trash icon as can bee seen in the rows of each contacts